kevinhikaruevans/kevinhikaruevans.github.io/_posts/2025-08-21-kagi-ethics.md

 ## Inclusion of X/Twitter xAI's Grok

 A portion of your fee goes towards Twitter/X to support Grok in their AI assistant.
-Indeed, you can simply not use this assistant, however all paying users are subsidizing the cost of Grok's API calls toward Twitter/X.
+Indeed, you can simply not use this assistant, however all paying users are subsidizing the cost of Grok's API calls toward Twitter/X. There is no way to opt-out of this.

 Is it ethical to finance a company which consistently promotes division among the population, the spread of misinformation, and hate speech?
 Is it ethical to give money to a company that continually platforms white supremacists?